 Marley is a four-month-old girl with a twin sister.
-She was slowly growing and thriving until about a month ago, when she began to have seizures and trouble breathing.
+She was slowly growing and thriving until one day when she began to have seizures and trouble breathing.
 She was hospitalized and diagnosed with a serious condition related to how her body processes fats and protein.
-The intensive care unit (ICU) called in the palliative care team.
+The intensive care unit (ICU) called in the pediatric palliative care team.

 Marley’s parents wanted to bring their daughter home as soon as it was safe to discharge her.
 Along with the neurologists and the ICU team, the palliative care team helped arrange for Marley to have care at home that focused on increasing her comfort.
 The palliative care doctors worked closely with her home-care nurses and primary neurologist to treat Marley’s symptoms.

 During a home visit, Marley’s mom mentioned to one of the doctors, “Once Marley became sick and we realized how serious her condition was, we didn’t think that we would ever be able to get her home.
 When you are dealing with such devastation, your hope shifts.
 All we hoped for was to have both of our daughters home, together, as a family.”

 Pediatric palliative care teams, like all palliative care teams, focus on improving quality of life for both the patient and the family.
 This involves managing the child’s symptoms and providing support.
 The team looks at the whole picture while working together with the primary medical team.